huine/Products.ZAlchemyConnector/README.md

  - ``multiple`` - If set to ``True``, it's going to be transformed in a ``Tuple`` with elements of the ``type`` informed.
 Defaults to ``False``.

 ## Author
-Products.ZAlchemyConnector was written by Gabriel Diniz Gisoldo for SoftRH, São Paulo, Brazil.
+Products.ZAlchemyConnector was written by Gabriel Diniz Gisoldo for SoftRH, S&atilde;o Paulo, Brazil.

 ## License
 Products.ZAlchemyConnector is licensed under the MIT license.
 See LICENSE